-C25H05 Fundamentals of Education - Fundamentals of Education is a foundational course in the Education and Training career cluster for students interested in learning more about becoming a school counselor, teacher, librarian, or speech-language pathologist.
-This course covers the history of education in the United States, careers in education, and the influence of human development on learning.
-Artifacts will be created for inclusion in a portfolio, which will continue throughout the full sequence of courses.
-Grade Level:9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: No
+C32H33 Introduction to Teaching as a Profession - Introduction to Teaching as a profession is a foundational course in the Education and Training career cluster for students interested in learning more about becoming a school counselor, teacher, librarian, or speech-language pathologist.
+This course covers the history of education

-C25H04 Teaching as a Profession I - Teaching as a Profession I (TAP I) is an intermediate course for students interested in learning more about becoming a school counselor, teacher, librarian, or speech-language pathologist.
+C32H01 Teaching as a Profession I - Teaching as a Profession I (TAP I) is an intermediate course for students interested in learning more about becoming a school counselor, teacher, librarian, or speech-language pathologist.
 This course covers the components of instruction, teaching strategies, types of assessments, student learning, special populations, and educational technology.
 Students will conduct observations of educators at work and create artifacts for a course portfolio, which will continue with them throughout the program of study.
 Upon completion of this course, proficient students will have a fundamental understanding of instructional strategies needed for becoming an educator.
 Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C25H06 Teaching as a Profession II - Teaching as a Profession II (TAP II) is an applied-knowledge course for students interested in learning more about becoming a teacher, school counselor, librarian, or speech-language pathologist.
+C32H02 Teaching as a Profession II - Teaching as a Profession II (TAP II) is an applied-knowledge course for students interested in learning more about becoming a teacher, school counselor, librarian, or speech-language pathologist.
 This course covers classroom management, concepts of higher order thinking, differentiating instruction, and strategies of effective classroom planning.
 Students in this course will demonstrate their skills in laboratory settings while building a course portfolio of work, which will carry with them throughout the program of study.
 Upon completion of this course, proficient students will be prepared to take the capstone TAP III course and further their studies at the postsecondary level.
 Grade Level: 10-11 Prerequisite: Teaching as a Profession I Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C25H07 Teaching as a Profession III - Teaching as a Profession III (TAP III) is a capstone course in the Education and Training career cluster for students interested in applying the knowledge and skills learned in previous courses toward becoming a teacher, school counselor, librarian, or speech-language pathologist.
+C25H03 Teaching as a Profession III - Teaching as a Profession III (TAP III) is a capstone course in the Education and Training career cluster for students interested in applying the knowledge and skills learned in previous courses toward becoming a teacher, school counselor, librarian, or speech-language pathologist.
 The course covers classroom professionalism, ethics, policies, communications, and career requirements in education fields.
 In addition, students will complete an internship and continue to create artifacts for their student portfolios.
 Upon completion of this course, proficient students will be prepared to pursue advanced training at a postsecondary institution.
 Grade Level: 11-12 Prerequisite: Teaching as a Profession II Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C23H01 Early Childhood Education Careers I - This class prepares students for gainful employment and/or entry into post-secondary education.
+C32H06 Early Childhood Education Careers I - This class prepares students for gainful employment and/or entry into post-secondary education.
 Content provides students a foundation in the concepts of child development theory and affords them the opportunity to integrate knowledge, skills, and practices required for careers in early childhood education and related services.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-C23H02 Early Childhood Education Careers II - This course prepares students for gainful employment and/or entry into post-secondary education.
+C32H07 Early Childhood Education Careers II - This course prepares students for gainful employment and/or entry into post-secondary education.
 Content provides students the opportunity to apply child development theory, develop and implement learning activities for young children, and integrate knowledge, skills, and practices required for careers in early childhood education and related services.
 Laboratory experiences offer school-based learning opportunities.
 Grade Level: 10-12 Prerequisite: Early Childhood Education Careers I Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 2.0 NCAA Approved: No